s1natex/Service-Discovery/README.md

 # Service Discovery Demo Project
-A service discovery Project with 3 dummy services using Consul displayed with a Frontend
+A service discovery Project with dummy services registering with Consul and an api that connects consul discovery to a frontend dashboard service
 ## [Project Page](https://roadmap.sh/projects/service-discovery)
 ![Diagram](Diagram.drawio.png)
 ## Project Overview